leonzh2k/GameSurveyWebsite/README.md

 * Navigation feature to bypass form validation for those who  want to explore the site (or try to break it)

 ### To-do
-* Use a server-side langauge (possibly PHP) to send results of survey to an email address
+* Use a server-side language (possibly PHP) to send results of survey to an email address

+##References
+* Sun, Moon, Compass icons from <svgrepo.com>
+* Site background images by [u/reminixe](https://www.reddit.com/user/reminixe/)